Send the link below via email or IMCopy

 In the beginning...

-In the 19th century Paris held yearly art shows showcasing the most important art being made at that time.
+In the 19th century Paris held yearly art shows exhibiting the most important art being made at that time.
 However, the Impressionist paintings were rejected by the jurors.

 Salon des Refuses